 For serious disciplinary violations, in addition to a fine, a ban on advancement may be imposed, depending on the severity of the disciplinary violation committed.

-If the proceedings are conducted for two or more minor disciplinary offences, the judge may be imposed disciplinary sanctions for a severe disciplinary offence.
+If the proceedings are conducted for two or more minor disciplinary offences, disciplinary sanctions for a severe disciplinary offence may be imposed on the judge.

 Dismissal shall be imposed for the most serious disciplinary offences.